Saidac/nycda-backend-exam/README.md

 ### 7 - Why do we use methodOverride middleware ?

-To hack the HTTP POST function in forms so we can delete and edit.
+To extend the HTTP POST in forms so we can delete and edit data.

 ### 8 - What are the differences between sessions and cookies ?